 Eastern Australia Trip.
 Day 3 : Sydney

-The entire of this day was set aside to explore the city center.
+The entirety of this day was set aside to explore the city center.
 Initially, we planned to explore the Hyde Park and Domain vicinity on the first day.
-Because most museums closed at 5 pm and we were still tired of the flight, we might not able to make it.
-Saved it for later, we had a lot of thing to do this day.
+Because most museums closed at 5 pm and we were still tired of the flight, we might not be able to make it.
+Saved it for later; we had a lot of things to do this day.

-The biggest highlight other than Hyde Park and domain were the Royal Botanic Garden, Circular Quay (though we've been here yesterday) and of course the city center vicinity.
-We skipped some of the less attractive sites, and pessimistic think that we could cover the Rock neighborhood in the afternoon.
+The biggest highlights other than Hyde Park and the Domain were the Royal Botanic Garden, Circular Quay (though we were here yesterday) and of course the city center vicinity.
+We skipped some of the less attractive sites, and pessimists think that we could cover the Rock neighborhood in the afternoon.

 Looking at the St. Mary Cathedral from the Hyde Park